HAndradi/SDP_SS2019_P7_YoubotMotion/Project7.md

    * Got a better undestanding of the pipeline for the Manipulation and learned a little bit about yb_actions libraries.
    * Extract useful information from the yb_actions libraries to share with my group
    * Might be difficult to decide on a flexible but robust architecture for the whole body motion

+Date: 13.05.2019

+<Mihir Mulye>:

+   *
+   *
+   *

+<Heruka Andradi>:

+   * Wrote a simple script to simultaneously control the base and arm (using moveit and move_base) by publishing the goal location and arm position names to a rostopic.
+Tried to debug moveit execution failures.
+   * Incorporate direct_base_control and moveit based arm control using joint angle commands to the current script.
+   * Might be difficult to handle simultaneous base motion commands to move_base and direct_base_control

+<Carlo Wiesse>:

+   *
+   *
+   *